ProfLehman/cs415_fall_2025/sql/Assessment_2_sample_answers.md

 --     plus 1 byte for each character
 -- if length is 256+ uses 2 bytes for length
 --     plus 1 byte per character
+--
+-- Using char can help with search performance
+-- depending on physical implementation as fixed length -- is easier to determine field location in file

 -- 3
 -- (1, “Oct”, “2025-10-09”, “IN”)